teaching-lab/stack-cs-activities/activities/data-types-python/README.md

 * If a student is stuck, ask him/her to evaluate the expression to a single value.
 * A quick check is that there should be 5 expressions in each of the 3 categories.
 * A brief follow-up activity can be to let the students think about as many operations as possible for the given data types, and then comparing the results with a neighbor.
+* If you don't have time to cut the paper into cards, have the students write in the paper directly.

 ## Related material